crowdwave/flood/README.md

-### **Flood: Complete Program Requirements**
+### **Flood: Complete Updated Program Requirements**

 **Flood** is a dual-mode program designed to automate the transfer of files to S3-compatible cloud storage providers, specifically **Cloudflare** and **Backblaze**, via their S3 compatibility APIs.
 It can operate in:
 - **Server mode**, where it continuously monitors directories for incoming files, processes them, and transfers them to the appropriate S3 buckets.
 - **Copy mode**, where it accepts individual files or directories and transfers them to a specified S3 URI.

-**Flood** dynamically manages bucket directories and ensures that files are only copied into existing buckets on the S3 server.
-The program outputs detailed logs for every action it performs, including file movements and S3 uploads.
+**Flood** dynamically manages bucket directories, validates the existence of buckets on the S3 server, and logs the progress of file transfers to an SQLite database for tracking.

 ---